-For 2023, an amount of 2 is included under other costs related to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.
+For 2023, an amount of <1 is included under other costs related to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.

-The audit fees attributable to Participation Class T for 2024 are included in the fixed service fee and amount to 12 (2023: 10) for the audit of the financial statements and 4 (2023: 3) for other audit engagements.
+The audit fees attributable to Participation Class Z for 2024 amount to 1 (2023: 1) for the audit of the financial statements and <1(2023: <1) for other audit engagements.
 There are no audit fees related to advisory or other non-audit services.